pjsherpa/Horiseon-Refactoring/README.md

 # Horiseon-Refactoring
 UCB Challenge 1:
+Note:
+Please note comments are present in both html and css codes.
 Please note as per Standard rules for comments everything is in present tense.

 This has the following in it:
 1. Definition of refactoring and accesibility.
 2. Note to Marketing Agency.